We at the ETSU Counseling Center view diversity as including all of the various identities

 AVAILABLE BY PHONE/VIDEO CHAT VIA ZOOM

-The Counseling Center will continue to provide telehealth services to students (phone or zoom).
-Counseling center staff are working a staggered in-office/remote work schedule.
-Although some staff will be in the office, they will continue to provide telehealth only due to the ongoing concerns associated with COVID-19.
-We encourage all students to inquire about services via phone (423)439-3333 or email (firstname.lastname@example.org).
+The Counseling Center is currently providing telehealth services to students (phone or zoom).
+We encourage all students to inquire about services via phone (423)439-3333 or email (email@example.com).
 If any students, faculty, or staff do come into the counseling center space for any reason, we require you to wear a face mask and practice social distancing.
-If anyone has questions regarding this, please call or email our office.

 Senior staff will also be available to provide consultation to help you find local resources (if a student is still residing outside of TN) and, of course, our 24/7/365 telephone mental health helpline BucsPress2 (423-439-4841, press “2”) will remain an option for all students.

 Rapid Service Options: